Monitoring outside of the doctor’s office may give a more accurate picture.

 Technology could improve accuracy of home monitoring

-While it may take some time before that service is available to more patients, Dr. Spatz hopes to see it become more common in the future, along with other possible innovations.
-She is also working with Dr Peixoto, Yale Medicine cardiologist Harlan Krumholz, MD, and collaborators at Texas A&M University to develop a wrist-worn, cuff-less blood pressure monitoring system.
-The project is funded by the National Institutes of Health, and there is no timeline yet for when such a device will be available for patients.
+She is also working with Dr. Peixoto, Yale Medicine cardiologist Harlan Krumholz, MD, and collaborators at Texas A&M University to develop a wrist-worn, cuff-less blood pressure monitoring system.
+The project is funded by the National Institutes of Health, and they are currently recruiting patients with hypertension to test the device.

 Hypertension is treatable